djones36/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is data stored in a table.
+SQL is the language that allows devs to querry the database.

 - [ ] Why do tables need a `primary key`?

 - [ ] What is the name given to a table column that references the primary key on another table.